 Being self-employed doesn’t mean that you are out of luck if you become disabled.
 You may be eligible for one or both types of Social Security disability benefits, depending on your income and work history.
 In addition, if you have purchased a LTD policy, you may also receive monthly payments from your insurance company.

 Bross & Frankel represents clients throughout New Jersey and Pennsylvania who are unable to work due to a disability.
 We are experienced, compassionate, and knowledgeable.
-Contact our office today at 856-795-8800 or online to schedule a free disability claim review with a Cherry Hill disability benefits attorney.
+Contact our office today at 856-795-8800 or online to schedule a free disability claim review with a disability attorney.

 - The Difference between “Own Occupation” and “Any Occupation” in Long-Term Disability Insurance Policies

 - How to Appeal if your Long Term Disability Benefits are Denied or Terminated?